MKTK117/MKTK117/README.md

 ## Get in Touch 📫

-Feel free to connect with me on [LinkedIn](Your LinkedIn Profile Link) or follow me on [Twitter](Your Twitter Profile Link).
+Feel free to connect with me on www.linkedin.com/in/mktk117 .
 Let's collaborate and build something amazing together!

 Happy coding! 👩‍💻🚀